softmatterlab/Quantitative-Microplankton-Tracker/README.md

 </p>

 ## Description
 Quantitative microplankton tracker uses two neural network architectures (RU-Net and WAC-Net) in sequence to predict the dry mass, and 3D positions of the microplanktons.
-The first neural network, ```Regression U-Net (RU-Net)``` segments single plankton holograms from a large field-of-view holographic image , along with their dry mass and z-distance properties.
+The first neural network, ```Regression U-Net (RU-Net)``` segments single plankton holograms from a large field-of-view holographic image, along with their dry mass and z-distance properties.
 The predictions are then refined by an additional neural network, ```Weighted average convolutional neural network (WAC-Net)``` applied to the cropped image sequences that detail individual plankton.

 ## Usage